adamkcook94/async_ajax_fetch/README.md

 - Representational State Transfer

-- Architectural style for designing networked applications.
+- A set of architectural constraints for designing applications.

 - Relies on a stateless, client-server communication protocol almost always in the form of HTTP.